 Say “Hi” to Anne:

 Those of you who follow my blog for a while might remember Anne as Moritz and I were invited to her wedding two years ago.
-Anne is a blogger, too and I am a huge fan of her very successful blog www.fannetasticfood.com .
+Anne is a blogger, too.
+Check out her fun food and fitness blog www.fannetasticfood.com .

 On top, we found our trail straight away and followed it uphill for a while.
 Even though the first hour of the hike was quite a bit exhausting, we got rewarded with stunning views.